shelialia/tp/docs/DeveloperGuide.md

 2. GuestNote should respond within two seconds for most user operations.

 **Usability Requirements**
-1. GuestNote should not have multiple users on a shared computer.
+1. GuestNote should only support a single user and does not support multiple users on a shared computer.
-2. GuestNote should only support a single user.
-3. GuestNote should target users who can type fast and prefer typing to clicking buttons, selecting dropdowns and drag-and-drop means.
+2. GuestNote should target users who prefer keyboard-based interaction and are comfortable with fast typing, rather than relying on mouse-driven actions such as clicking buttons, selecting from dropdowns, or using drag-and-drop interfaces.
+3. GuestNote should target users who handle actions on an individual basis.
+All commands in GuestNote are designed for managing one person at a time.
+4. GuestNote should target users who are meticulous and unlikely to make input errors.
+Actions such as check-in and check-out are designed to be irreversible, so the system assumes that users execute these commands with care and confidence.
-4. GuestNote should provide clear and user-friendly error messages when operations fail to assist users in correcting mistakes.
+5. GuestNote should provide clear and user-friendly error messages when operations fail to assist users in correcting mistakes.
-5. GuestNote should be usable for resolutions of 1280x720 and higher, and for screen scales of 150%.
+6. GuestNote should be usable for resolutions of 1280x720 and higher, and for screen scales of 150%.

 **Compatibility Requirements**
 1. GuestNote should work on any mainstream OS as long as it has Java 17 or above installed.